xhdlphzr/Calculate/README.md

 make install --file make\winmakefile
 ```

-> If you use Mac, you can use this command to install it to desktop
+> If you use Mac, you can use this command to install it to /usr/local/bin

 ```bash
 make install --file make/macmakefile